-- How Long Do You Need to Be Married to Receive a Deceased Partner's Social Security Benefits?
+How Long Do You Have to Be Married to Get Social Security if Your Spouse Is 66 and Retired?

 Social Security offers spouse benefits if you're married, or formerly married, to a beneficiary.
 This means if only one spouse works, earns money and pays payroll taxes into the system, the non-working spouse can draw benefits as well, with some conditions.
 The actual length of the marriage is an important consideration for spouse benefits.

 If your spouse is already receiving Social Security retirement benefits, you must be at least 62 years old and have been married for at least 1 year to receive Social Security spousal benefits.
 If you're caring for a disabled child who is under the age of 16 or disabled, you qualify for spousal benefits, regardless of your age.

 Social Security Beneficiary Age